 Once the bitumen has been applied the stone chippings is spread evenly over the surface.
 The type and colour of the chippings can be customised to suit the specific needs and aesthetic preferences of the project.

-The chippings are then compacted using a heavy roller embedded them into the bitumen and creating a durable textured surface.
+The chippings are then compacted using a heavy roller embedding them into the bitumen and creating a durable textured surface.
 This step ensures that the surface is both smooth and strong enough to withstand traffic.

 In summary, the tar and chip surface dressing is simple for our professionals.
 Having professionals handle each step is crucial for ensuring durability and a high quality finish.
 Proper installation guarantees a long lasting surface that is aesthetically pleasing and resistant to weather and wear with minimal maintenance required over time.